-- DO use drive-on ramps.
-If you're working on the vehicle's front end and don't need to remove the wheels, drive-on ramps are a great solution.
+- Use drive-on ramps.
+If you're working on the vehicle's front end and don't need to remove the wheels, drive-on ramps are a great option.
 The only problem with ramps is that they can scoot forward as you drive onto them, and you'll need an assistant to ensure that you're driving straight onto the ramps.
-NOTE: Advance Auto Parts carries ramps that are designed to stay in place and not slip as you drive onto them.
+Check out these ramps that are designed to stay in place as you drive onto them.

-- DO remember to set the parking brake securely whenever you raise the front end of a vehicle.
+- Set the parking brake securely whenever you raise the front end of a vehicle.

-- DO remember to chock the wheels at the opposite end of the vehicle to prevent slippage.
-Tire chocks are designed specifically for this purpose, but even a chunk of 2 x 4 can work.
+- Chock the wheels at the opposite end of the vehicle to prevent slippage.
+Wheel chocks are designed specifically for this purpose, but even a chunk of 2 x 4 can work.

-- DON'T rely on the bottle jack or floor jack as the only support for a vehicle, but DO leave a jack positioned under the frame or other secure lifting spot, even if you're using jack stands.
+- Rely on the bottle jack or floor jack as the only support for a vehicle, but do leave a jack positioned under the frame or other secure lifting spot, even if you're using jack stands.

-- DON'T raise a vehicle with a jack or jack stand under the transmission pan or oil pan.
+- Raise a vehicle with a jack or jack stand under the transmission pan or oil pan.
 The pan's sheet metal is fairly thin and can easily be distorted or even punctured by supporting the weight of a vehicle.

-- DON'T rely on cinderblocks or plastic milk crates.
+- Rely on cinderblocks or plastic milk crates.
 They're not meant to support that much weight and can fail without warning.